POLL: Plastic tank problems

 fasterblkduc

 I work in Reasearch and Development with fuel filtration.
 I'm what you might call an expert regarding fuel filtration.
 I can tell you from the work that I've done and research that I've done regarding all types of bio fuels, that they are pure junk.
-In fact, I'm starting a new project with biodiesel next week that I'm not looking forward to Tongue
+In fact, I'm starting a new project with biodiesel next week that I'm not looking forward to :P

 It's great that alternative fuels are being developed but I could go on all day about the issues that most all of these fuels are known for.
 Filtering bio fuels, especially water seperation, is such a huge challenge that it is a nightmare for filter companies.
 Since politics is driving the market towards the use of bio fuels, (politics, not demand) it creates an opportunity to figure out how to filter this garbage.